valeratrades/.github/best_practices/documentation.md

 - LOOP: similar to SAFETY, _every_ endless loop must have an explanation for its necessity
 - REF: during development or post-factum, simple way to mark a link with additional information
 - DUP | DUPLICATION: similar to SAFETY and LOOP: explains why duplication can't/shouldn't be abstracted
+- DEP | DEPENDS | RELIES: list things that must be true for the logical block to function as expected

 #### temporary
 When developing it's nice to be able to annotate approximate desired map of the next steps